Symbolic Interactionism Theory

 George Herbert Mead further explained self-development through role-taking.

-He noted that developing a self requires learning to take the role of the other – that is, to put ourselves in someone else’s shoes and see ourselves from their perspective
+He noted that developing a self requires learning to take the role of the other.
+That means putting ourselves in someone else’s shoes and seeing ourselves from their perspective.

 Children do this in play (by pretending to be parents, doctors, superheroes, etc.), which helps them learn societal expectations.